England Family Adventure | Booked by Jamie

 The Experience

-The most energetic of the three, with a striking building wrapped in a massive street mural and design-forward interiors.
+A striking building wrapped in a massive street mural, design-forward interiors, and a location that puts you right between Covent Garden and the British Museum.
 Indoor pool, full spa, sauna, and steam room make it feel like more than just a place to sleep.

 Room + Amenities